Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1956 - The Laura Carey House, aka the Carey-Pirozzi House, 651 West Via Escuela, Palm Springs CA. Frey solved the problem of building on a rocky site by lifting the house on steel tubes to rest on the rocks, resembling a lunar landing probe that appears to float over the landscape.
+1956 - The Laura Carey House, aka the Carey-Pirozzi House, 651 West Via Escuela, Palm Springs CA. Designed with Robson Chambers and Clark.
+Frey solved the problem of building on a rocky site by lifting the house on steel tubes to rest on the rocks, resembling a lunar landing probe that appears to float over the landscape.
 Sold in 1972 to Vincent and Karen Pirozzi.
-Frey did alterations in 1983.
+Frey did alterations in 1983 and 1992.
 Photos by Michael Locke.
+Status unknown.

 USModernist